remarkablemark/require-default-codemod/README.md

 require-default-codemod [path] [...options]
 ```

-To run the codemod in current directory:
+To run the codemod in the current directory:

 ```sh
 $ npx require-default-codemod .